WeiJiLab/kernel-inline-hook-framework/readme.md

 ## Limits ##
 The hook framework currently support arm32 and arm64, mainly tested on linux 4.14.98, should working on 4.x and 3.x, but 5.x has not been tested.

-In addition, in order to make hook framework work properly, kernel configuration CONFIG_KALLSYMS, CONFIG_STACKTRACE should be enabled.
+In addition, in order to make hook framework work properly, target kernel's configuration CONFIG_KALLSYMS is a must, CONFIG_STACKTRACE is optional, but highly recommented for stability.

 ## Bugs ##
 Please report any bugs to me: liutgnu@gmail.com, also any contributions are welcomed.